DnD 5e Feats

 Polearm Master

-Polearm Master is one of those feats that completely created a build archetype.
-The bonus action it grants allows you to add your STR bonus to the hit, which really stretches your damage per round and being able to take an opportunity attack when creatures enter your reach is pure action economy.
+Polearm Master is one of those feats that entirely created a build archetype.
+The bonus action it grants allows you to add your attack bonus to the hit, stretching your damage per round.
+Taking an opportunity attack when creatures enter your reach is pure action economy and can be especially powerful when combined with the 10ft reach of a halberd or glaive.

-Classes like Paladins who can smite on either of the attacks granted by Polearm Master, or Battle Master Fighters who can use maneuvers absolutely love this feat.
-If combined with other feats like Sentinel, Polearm Master can get so good that it is now considered faux pas to play a Polearm Master/Sentinel build.
+Builds that get extra value added to their attacks make excellent use of this feat.
+For example, paladins, who can get more smite triggers; Battle Masters, who can use their maneuvers; and barbarians, who can add their Rage damage, are among some builds that make effective use of this feat.
+If combined with other feats like Sentinel, Polearm Master can get so good that it is now considered a faux pas to play a Polearm Master/Sentinel build.

 Sharpshooter